CouncilDataProject/cookiecutter-cdp-deployment/README.md

 in this repository.

-In the case we can fully automate the upgrade, we will include a script to do so that CDP instance maintainers will simply have to run.
+In the case we can fully automate the upgrade, we will include a script to do so that CDP Instance maintainers will simply have to run.

 ### Notification of Updates and Release Notes